vvvote/vvvote/doc/install.md

 =============
 You need:

-* 2 webservers (e.g. apache oder ngnix / lighthttp v 1.4 can cause problems: it does not support the http-header "Expect: 100-continue-header" which cURL uses. --> no problem if you are not integrating vvvote into a system which automatically creates new elections and send them to vvvote using cURL)
+* 2 webservers (e.g. apache or ngnix / lighthttp v 1.4 can cause problems: it does not support the http-header "Expect: 100-continue-header" which cURL uses. --> no problem if you are not integrating vvvote into a system which automatically creates new elections and send them to vvvote using cURL below is also a work-around provided)
 * a mysql server on each server
 * php version 5.3 at least, and the following php extentions (all of them are automatically included in most distributions, but if you want to compile yourself, you need to know):
  * pdo-mysql